-The Nursing Program has been granted provisional approval status by the Pennsylvania State Board of Nursing.
+The Nursing Program has been granted approval status by the Pennsylvania State Board of Nursing.
 Upon graduation with the Bachelor of Science in Nursing degree, graduates not previously licensed to practice nursing will be eligible to apply to take the Registered Nurse Licensure Examination (NCLEX).
 The baccalaureate degree in nursing program at Marywood University is accredited by the Accreditation Commission on Education in Nursing until 2022.
-It is also accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW Suite 530, Washington, DC, 20036, 1-202-887-6791.
+It is also accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW Suite 530, Washington, DC, 20036, 1-202-887-6791 until 2019.